Service and Therapy Dogs: ADA State Rights

 Another form of service dog is an Autism Service Dog.
 Autism Service Dogs can be trained to alert their handlers of particular behaviors so the person might respond to the behaviors in a desired fashion.

-Differences between a Service Dog and a Therapy Dog
+Difference Between Service Dog and Therapy Dog

 The differences between Service Dogs and Therapy Dogs are very noticeable from the perspectives of services provided and legal perspectives.
 The terms, 'Service Dog,' and, 'Therapy Dog,' are not meant to used as equivalents and should not be used to mean the same thing; they are not.
 According to Federal Law, a Service Animal is not a pet.
 The Americans with Disabilities Act (ADA) states that a Service Animal is any animal that has been individually trained to provide assistance or perform tasks for the benefit of a person with a physical or mental disability which substantially limits one or more of the person's major life functions.
 In addition, a number of states in America have laws following Federal Law in greater detail.